radioopensource/dotinfo/adpolicy.md

 >interest; or
 > (3) to support or oppose any candidate for political office.

-On our radio streams and podcasts you may hear: calls for donations, announcements regarding public radio content or events, or underwriting spots.
+On our radio streams and podcasts you may hear: calls for donations, fundraising drives, announcements regarding public radio content or events, and/or underwriting spots.

 Underwriting spots—unlike ads—are short, neutral, non-promotional messages that identify private sponsors of public radio content for an informational purpose only.
 These messages may include basic information about a company (website, address, an identifying slogan), but should _not_ promote that company's goods or services.
 For example, an underwriting message should not include: endorsements, testimonials, specific product prices or descriptions, calls to purchase, or coupon codes.